lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

   }
 }
 ```
+\begin{center}
+Tab and TabContent components using a render function instead of a template.
+\end{center}

 We do a deep dive on `h` soon - don't worry if you don't understand that fully right now.